When To Hike

 If staying in guesthouses and homestays, we highly recommend you arrange dinners (cooking facilities are usually unavailable in any case).
 The staff will prepare a variety of delicious home-cooked food with organic, locally grown ingredients.

 Every village has a local nurse on duty if minor medical treatment is needed, who can usually be found at the municipality office (ie: village hall).
-Martuni, Yeghegnadzor, Vayk and Zaritap all have small medical centres.
+Martuni, Yeghegnadzor, Vayk, Zaritap and Jermuk all have medical centres.

 The nearest fully equipped hospitals are the military hospital in Sisian, 70km distant from Vayk, or else the hospitals in Yerevan.

-There are no pharmacies in any of the villages on the route; only in the towns of Martuni, Yeghegnadzor and Vayk.
+There are no pharmacies in any of the villages on the route; only in the towns of Yeghegnadzor, Vayk and Jermuk.

 Partners & Sponsors

 This section of the Transcaucasian Trail was developed between 2016–2018 with the generous support of: